Žďár (Mladá Boleslav District): Administrative division

+Etymology

+Žďár is a common Czech toponymy.
+In the Middle Ages, the Old Czech word žďár denoted a place where the forest had been cleared and burned to make way for meadows and fields.

 Geography

 Žďár is located about 18 km northeast of Mladá Boleslav and 23 km south of Liberec.
 It lies in the Jičín Uplands.
-The highest point is a contour line at 375 m above sea level.
+The highest point is at 375 m above sea level.
 Most of the municipal territory lies in the Bohemian Paradise Protected Landscape Area.

 History

 The first written mention of Žďár is from 1403.
 Until 1547, the village was owned by the Wartenberg family as part of the Rohozec estate.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.
+However, the D1 motorway from Prague to Turnov and the railway line Mladá Boleslav–Turnov run along the northwestern municipal border just outside the municipality.

 Sights

 The main landmark of Žďár is the Chapel of the Visitation of the Virgin Mary.
 It was built in the neo-Gothic style in 1903–1904.

 A valuable house is the former smithery, which is a timbered building with a brick ground floor from the first half of the 18th century.

 In the woods near Žehrov is a hunting lodge from 1820 called Belvín or Bellevue.
 It is inaccessible to the public.